Yori1999/search_path/README.md

 - `items`: list of retrieved items/entries.
 If the number of matches is greater than 10, then it'll only return the first 10 results.
 Each of these results will have the following fields:
     - `id` (string): the unique identifier of the title.
 Matches its index identifier
     - `title` (string): the (primary) title
-    - `genres` (array of strings): an array containing the different genres to which this title belongs
+    - `genres` (*optional*) (array of strings): an array containing the different genres to which this title belongs.
+If the title doesn't have any genre, then this field won't appear
     - `type` (string): the type of media this title is classified as
     - `start_year` (string, YYYY format): the year in which this title was released or, in the case of TV Series, the year in which it began broadcasting
     - `end_year` (string, YYYY format) (optional): the year in which this title stopped being broadcasted/ended.
 Used only in the case of TV Series.
 If a result doesn't have end year, nothing is shown